bitspittle/bitspittle.dev/src/jsMain/resources/markdown/blog/2022/KotlinSite.md

 ### JavaScript / TypeScript

 Kotlin/JS may not be for everyone.
 Most of webdev community is amassed around JavaScript / TypeScript and frameworks like React.

 There are a lot of advantages to sticking with the crowd in this case.
 And not just because they have a huge headstart.
-Compile times tend to be a lot faster, you can experiment with JavaScript in live environments, you'll benefit from a ton of community support and resources, and there's no shortage of interesting projects out there to learn from.
+Compile times tend to be a lot faster, you can experiment with JavaScript by typing commands directly in your browser, you'll benefit from a ton of community support and resources, and there's no shortage of interesting projects out there to learn from.

 I have talked to many TypeScript programmers who vouch for it and say they enjoy writing code in the language.
 Microsoft has really done a great job adding seatbelts, helmets, and full body cushions to JavaScript (which itself is still